Skip to Content

 Depending on how much of the ‘pack gene’ your Shepsky puppy inherits from the Siberian Husky, you’ll need to be the reliable reference to which your puppy can turn.

-For example, making your Shepsky puppy understand that there’s a schedule for meal times and that you control the schedule is a way of being a pack leader without making your pup feel repressed.
+For example, making your Shepsky puppy understand that there’s a schedule for meal times and that you control the schedule is a way of being a pack leader without feeling repressed.

 7. Tame the Hunter in Your Shepsky Puppy With a Leash